I sent a simple question to over 10,000 tennis players, coaches, and tennis parents:

 1) Why Should You Slice Your Second Serve

-2) Second Serve Priorities
+2) Second Serve Priorities in Tennis

 3) How to Attack the Second Serve

-8. “I’m 75 years old; how can i play tennis and have good fitness considering I have knee pains and not strong?”
+8. “I’m 75 years old; how can I play tennis and have good fitness considering I have knee pains and not strong?”

 I would say to get better with the choice of shots and understand and use the court geometry to your advantage.
-Depending of whether you enjoy singles or doubles, there are certain tactics and shot selections you could use in order to run less and cover the court more efficiently.
+Depending on whether you enjoy singles or doubles, there are certain tactics and shot selections you could use in order to run less and cover the court more efficiently.

-I’ve spent a great amount of time presenting all the advantages that involve good knowledge of court coverage and how use them to save energy by positioning in the right spot when playing certain shots.
+I’ve spent a great amount of time presenting all the advantages that involve good knowledge of court coverage and how to use them to save energy by positioning in the right spot when playing certain shots.